theworldaccordingtosound/theworldaccordingtosound.github.io/pages/live.md

 </div>
 <div class='tour-description'>
 <a name="book_the_world_according_to_sound"></a><h3>Book Us</h3>
 <p>We’re playing and guest lecturing at universities, theaters, and art spaces.
-Get in touch to book us at your space. <a href="mailto:thewatsound@gmail.com">thewatsound@gmail.com</a></p>
+Get in touch to book us at your space: <a href="mailto:thewatsound@gmail.com">thewatsound@gmail.com</a></p>

 <p>PHOTO: Claire Brothers Setup</p>